-This statement appears with information that is important to protect people and equipment from damage.
-Pay very close attention to all warnings that apply to your application.
 This statement appears with information that is important for protecting your equipment and performance.
 Read and follow all cautions that apply to your application.

 Receipt of System Components

 When receiving a Sierra mass flow meter, carefully check the outside packing carton for damage incurred in shipment.
 If the carton is damaged, notify the local carrier and submit a report to the factory or distributor.
 Remove the packing slip and check that all ordered components are present.
 Make sure any spare parts or accessories are not discarded with the packing material.
 Do not return any equipment to the factory without first contacting Sierra Customer Service.